mathigon/textbooks/content/sequences/content.md

 __1. Fibonacci Divisibility__

 (a) Which Fibonacci numbers are even?
-Is there a pattern to how they are positioned in the sequence?
+Is there a pattern to where they are positioned along the sequence?
 Can you explain why?

 (b) Which Fibonacci numbers are divisible by 3 (or divisible by 4)?
 What do you notice?